nezaboodka/reactronic/source/util/MergeList.md

 const example2 = ['Added1', 'Bye', 'End', 'Added2', 'Hello', 'Added3']
 list.beginMerge()
 for (const x of example2) {
-  const existing = list.claim(x) // try to link with an existing item if (existing) {
+  const existing = list.specify(x) // try to link with an existing item if (existing) {
     // merge x into existing (when item is an object) }